prince89arora/rust-practice/docs/Ownership.md

 # Ownership

+- Ownership and Borrowing only applies on the heap.

-- There are 3 rules for ownership.
+**There are 3 rules for ownership:**

 1. Each value has an owner.
-   - There is no value in system that does nto have an owner.
+   - There is no value in system that does not have an owner.
    - Means every data is owned by a variable.

 2. Data can have only single owner.
    - Ownership cannot be shared.
    - Other variables can borrow a value.

 3. When the owner gets out of scope, the value is dropped immediately.